jsio-private/jsio-webpack/readme.md

 Default behavior is to send whitelisted env vars as `'process.env.MY_VAR': '123'`, set to false to send `'process.env': {'MY_VAR': '123}`.

-### Subcommand: `install-libs`

-This will run `npm install` in all `lib/*` directories, if the directory has a `package.json`.
-If your libs are git submodules, add the `--submodules` option to update and init submodules in your project first.

 #### `ifdefOpts`

 Adds loader: `ifdef-loader`